England v West Indies: Jonny Bairstow makes century in Old Trafford win

 Chris Gayle, returning to West Indies' ODI team, pummelled a 27-ball 37, but after he fell the tourists needed Jason Holder's 41 not out to reach 204-9.

-That never seemed likely to be enough and the margin of victory did not flatter an England team that were superior with the ball, in the field and between the wickets.
+That never seemed likely to be enough and the margin of victory did not flatter an England team who were superior with the ball, in the field and between the wickets.

 With this defeat, the Windies, ninth in the International Cricket Council's ODI rankings, can no longer automatically qualify for the 2019 World Cup and must enter a qualifying tournament in 2018.